NemesioNav/NemesioNav/README.md

 - I’m interested in Data Science
 - I’m currently learning Machine Learning Algorithms and AI for Data Science
 - I’m looking to collaborate on any project related on Data Science
-- How to reach me nemesio.navarroa@gmail.com
+- How to reach me nemesio.navarro@telecom-paris.fr